buildout/buildout/doc/getting-started.rst

 by values.
 Values may be continued over multiple lines as long as the continuation lines start with whitespace.

-Buildout is all about building stuff and the stuff to be built are specified using *parts*.
+Buildout is all about building things and the things to be built are specified using *parts*.
 The parts to be built are listed in the ``parts`` option.
 For each part, there must be a section with the same name that names the software to build the part and optionally provides